Configure Guards

 - Add a

-content-filterguard with custom blocked keywords for your organization’s compliance requirements - Configure
+keyword-filterguard with custom blocked keywords for your organization’s compliance requirements - Configure a